buddy-compiler/buddy-mlir/README.md

 nix develop .
 ```

-This will setup a bash shell with `clang`, `clangd`, `cmake`, `ninja`, and other necessary dependencies to build buddy-mlir from source.
+This will setup a bash shell with `clang`, `ccls`, `cmake`, `ninja`, and other necessary dependencies to build buddy-mlir from source.

 - If you want to use the buddy-mlir bintools